 Coping with high functioning depression can be hard, but before going into details on how to deal with it.
 You might want to read 7 Signs You May Have High Functioning Depression.
 This type of depression is a lot more common than you think.
 According to Anxiety and Depression Association of America (ADAA), approximately 3.3 million people battle with it per year.
 Many times, this mental disorder goes unnoticed because even though its a debilitating problem, most people are functional.
 But don’t worry here are 6 practical tips to deal with high functioning depression:

-Get Organized: For me high functioning depression means forgetfulness and disorganization even though I get things done.
+For me, high functioning depression means forgetfulness and disorganization even though I get things done.
 I can’t remember important dates, and I don’t get to places on time, among other things.
-Buy an agenda, and faithfully write down everything, such as doctor appointments, birthdays, projects, movie release dates, when your car oil change is due, when bills need to be payed, even simple things like anniversaries or when you start and finish your menstrual cycle.
+Buy an agenda, and faithfully write down everything, such as doctor appointments, birthdays, projects, movie release dates, when your car oil change is due when bills need to be paid, even simple things like anniversaries or when you start and finish your menstrual cycle.
 Your agenda will be your best friend.
-First thing each morning when you wake up grab it and view what you need to get done during the day and week.
+First thing each morning when you wake up to grab it and view what you need to get done during the day and week.
 This way you don’t forget anything.
 Tip: write with a pencil, if you need to change a date it will be easier to erase.

-Socialization & Hobbies: High functioning depression comes with isolation.
+High functioning depression comes with isolation.
 For me, I didn’t want to go out even to my favorite places.
 To fix this get involved in your favorite activities or hobbies.
 For example, if you like to practice martial arts, then take classes.
-This way you are blowing stress off by doing things you love, but at the same time you are socializing with others.
+This way you are blowing stress off by doing things you love, but at the same time, you are socializing with others.

-Self-Care: The problem with depression, is that you have 0 energy to take care of yourself.
-In turn your self-esteem will be on the floor.
+The problem with depression is that you have 0 energy to take care of yourself.
+In turn, your self-esteem will be on the floor.
 No matter how hard it gets, take care of yourself.
 I know you’ve heard this all the time, but get enough sleep, drink sufficient amount of water, and eat plenty of healthy meals.
 Believe it or not what you eat is how you will feel (related: Depressed & Stressed? – Mood Boosting Foods).
-If you don’t get hungry or thirsty use an alarm clock on your cellphone to remind yourself to eat and drink water.
-There are even apps you can download that remind you of this, and on the plus side some of those apps are interactive making it fun for you.
+If you don’t get hungry or thirsty use an alarm clock on your cell phone to remind yourself to eat and drink water.
+There are even apps you can download that remind you of this, and on the plus side, some of those apps are interactive making it fun for you.

 Watch our video on 7 Signs You Have High Functioning Depression: